pinting/SuspiciousKeePassMini/README.md

 ===========

-IOSKeePass ist a fork of MiniKeePass, i do it, because i find that this Software is great stuff for password storing and sensible data to a local file, and not in cloud, also i mean, it was free and it should be keep for free in future.
+IOSKeePass ist a fork of MiniKeePass, i do it, because i find that this Software is great stuff for password storing and sensible data to a local file, and not in the cloud, also i mean, it was free and it should be keep for free in future.
-I have create a new repo on Github, because the original Github project was seting to read only, and i can´t support the original Software development.
+I have create a new repo on Github, because the original Github project was setting to read only, and i can´t support the original Software development.

+*New
+- open key db file from ios local storage
+- support open db by FaecID using LAPolicyDeviceOwnerAuthenticationWithBiometrics

+*Older Stuff from Original
 MiniKeePass provides secure password storage on your phone that's compatible with KeePass.

 - View, Edit, and Create KeePass 1.x and 2.x files